-7. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT was required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
+8. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT was required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
 DEFENDANT required PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANT's control.
-Importantly, PLAINTIFF was not provided with minimum wages for all of his non-production work time when DEFENDANT assigned PLAINTIFF and other CALIFORNIA CLASS Members to work on catered parties as DEFENDANT only paid PLAINTIFF and other CALIFORNIA CLASS Members a flat rate for working these parties regardless of how many hours were worked.
-PLAINTIFF also did not receive paid rest breaks as required by California law when being paid a piece rate by DEFENDANT.
-As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeited minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
+Specifically, DEFENDANT required PLAINTIFF to work while clocked out during what was supposed to be PLAINTIFF's off-duty meal break.
+PLAINTIFF was often interrupted by work assignments.
+Indeed there were many days where PLAINTIFF did not even receive a partial lunch.
+As a result, the PLAINTIFF and other

+CALIFORNIA CLASS Members forfeited minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
 DEFENDANT's uniform policy and practice not to pay PLAINTIFF and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANT's business records.